 WORKSHOP

-We specialise in the sale of restored and recommissioned
+We specialise in the restoration and recommissioning of

 classic flutes by Rudall Carte & Co.

-Rudall Carte's seven-year apprecticeship scheme produced many fine craftsmen, augmented by several established makers atracted from abroad, including at least three from Louis Lot in Paris.
-There was no division of labour, so each flute was entirely the work of a single craftsman and reflected his character within the general outline of the Rudall Carte design.
+Rudall Carte's seven-year apprenticeship scheme produced many fine craftsmen, augmented by established makers attracted from abroad.
+There was no division of labour, so each flute was the work of a single craftsman and reflected his character within the parameters of the Rudall Carte design, overseen by a foreman who demanded the highest standards.

-In the decades after the closure of the workshop, Rudall Cartes went out of fashion.
-But recently, with a new appreciation for fine craftsmanship, and an increasing interest in wooden flutes, these wonderful instruments are again being played in orchestras, chamber ensembles, traditional sessions, jazz gigs, solo recitals, and for pleasure at home.
+With a new appreciation for fine handcrafts, and an increasing interest in wooden flutes, these wonderful instruments are again being played in earnest in professional and amateur settings.

 RESTORATION: The flute is completely stripped down to its component parts.
 Worn tubing is replaced and all aspects of the mechanism brought up to as-new condition.
 With this level of attention, these wonderful flutes play like new.